MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-onboard-prepare-my-service.md

 -   Audio Conferencing compliance requirements have been identified and configured.

-**Phone System with Calling Plans testing prerequisites and assumptions for users and sites in scope:**
+**Calling Plans testing prerequisites and assumptions for users and sites in scope:**

--   Business use case definition for the Phone System with Calling Plans service has been completed.
+-   Business use case definition for the Calling Plans service has been completed.

--   Licensing required for Phone System with Calling Plans is available and has been assigned.
+-   Licensing required for Calling Plans is available and has been assigned.

 -   The list of organizational sites and user groups have been identified.